Carol Lynn Pearson’s Finding Mother God: Poems to Heal the World

 There were illustrations that to my young, pre-K eyes, were slightly titillating.
 While modest by today’s standards—okay they were modest by the standards of those days, too—the drawings were of the human body, some without clothing.

 As a child, anything to do with nudity, the human form, and so forth felt slightly transgressive, anyway.
 But this one captivated me.
 The artwork was of a woman facing a man without a shirt.
-She was touching his elbow and to my young mind, that could one day be my future “eternal mate,” and yes, at that young age, it’s what I knew I was expected, and wanted, to do when I grew up.
+She was touching his elbow and to my young mind, that could one day be my future “eternal mate,” and yes, at that young age, it’s what I knew I was expected to do when I grew up.
 Like Mom.
 Like my beautiful big sister.
 In the early-to-mid-70s, what else was there to look forward to as a young Mormon girl?

 The poem belonging to that illustration, and that had me at our Webster’s Dictionary, was entitled “The Embryo.”